faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > Another way to seek a testimony seems astonishing when compared with the methods of obtaining other knowledge.
 We gain or strengthen a testimony by bearing it.
 Someone even suggested that some testimonies are better gained on the feet bearing them than on the knees praying for them.

-### 3. Encouraged to sacrifice anything to the cause
+### 3. Promise to sacrifice anything to the cause

+Every LDS person marrying in the temple or serving a mission must receive their endowment, and all adults are encouraged to receive their endowment.
+In this ceremony a member will promise to:

+> observe and keep the Law of Sacrifice, as contained in the Old and New Testament [as Jesus Christ has laid down his life for the redemption of mankind, so we should covenant to sacrifice all that we possess, even our own lives if necessary, in sustaining and defending the Kingdom of God]

+In the temple, a member will be asked to:

+> consecrate yourselves, your time, talents, and everything with which the Lord has blessed you, or with which he may bless you, to the Church of Jesus Christ of Latter-day Saints, for the building up of the Kingdom of God on the earth and for the establishment of Zion

-Members may be taught to "never turn down a calling" ([example 1](https://www.lds.org/search?lang=eng&query=%22turn+down+a+calling%22), [example 2](https://www.lds.org/liahona/1979/09/follow-the-brethren?lang=eng)).
+Thinker of Thoughts discusses how members [covenant and are reminded of their covenants](https://www.youtube.com/watch?v=W989ZgIaD3g) in the LDS Church.
+In this milieu, then, it is reasonable that members are sometimes taught to "never turn down a calling" ([example 1](https://www.lds.org/search?lang=eng&query=%22turn+down+a+calling%22), [example 2](https://www.lds.org/liahona/1979/09/follow-the-brethren?lang=eng)).

-They may also be discouraged from participating in any activity that would disrupt Church duties.
-One individual [recounted](https://www.reddit.com/r/exmormon/comments/78nkbr/but_while_youre_on_your_dream_adventure_how_will/):
+And given such promises, a member may be discouraged from participating in any activity that would disrupt Church duties.
+For example, one individual [recounted](https://www.reddit.com/r/exmormon/comments/78nkbr/but_while_youre_on_your_dream_adventure_how_will/):

 > I planned for years on going for a solo backpacking & hitchhiking adventure around the country.
 Finally one summer, the conditions were right, I had nothing else I needed to do, and I realized it was then or never.
 It was time to accomplish a dream.

 > When my bishop at the time found out, he sat me down for the most intense church interview I'd had up to that point in my life.
 His core question was how I intended to fulfill my home teaching and other priesthood duties if I went on my adventure.

-Every LDS person marrying in the temple or serving a mission must receive their endowment, and all adults are encouraged to receive their endowment.
-In this ceremony they promise to:

-> observe and keep the Law of Sacrifice, as contained in the Old and New Testament [as Jesus Christ has laid down his life for the redemption of mankind, so we should covenant to sacrifice all that we possess, even our own lives if necessary, in sustaining and defending the Kingdom of God]

-In the temple, members also make a solemn covenant to:

-> consecrate yourselves, your time, talents, and everything with which the Lord has blessed you, or with which he may bless you, to the Church of Jesus Christ of Latter-day Saints, for the building up of the Kingdom of God on the earth and for the establishment of Zion

-Thinker of Thoughts discusses how members [covenant and are reminded of their covenants](https://www.youtube.com/watch?v=W989ZgIaD3g) in the LDS Church.

 ### 4. Missions are highly controlled, socializing environments

-All able males are expected to serve a 2 year LDS mission, and they typically serve at the age of 18 or 19.
+All able males are expected to serve a two year LDS mission, and they typically serve at the age of 18 or 19.
 Females are encouraged to consider service and many females leave at 19 years of age to serve a 1.5 year mission.
 The mission is a time of complete focus on learning and teaching LDS doctrine and provides a strong socializing experience.

 The missionary environment, from reading material to schedule, is [_very_ tightly controlled](https://www.lds.org/bc/content/ldsorg/topics/missionary/MissionaryHandbook2006Navigate.pdf).
 All communication to the missionary flows through Church controlled resources, and families must use LDS controlled email to write to their missionary.
 [2017 Mobile Device Standards](https://mormonleaks.io/wiki/documents/b/b6/2017-Mobile_Device_Standards.pdf) for LDS missionaries outline the following expectations:

-> Always sit or stand so that you and your companion can see each other’s screen when using devices.
-Be aware of your companion’s contacts, messages, and communication.
+> Always sit or stand so that you and your companion can see each other's screen when using devices.
+Be aware of your companion's contacts, messages, and communication.
 Also make sure that your companion reviews anything you plan to email, post, comment, or message except for letters to your mission president and emails home. ...

-> With your companion, create a culture of helping each other be safe by regularly and thoroughly reviewing each other’s devices.
+> With your companion, create a culture of helping each other be safe by regularly and thoroughly reviewing each other's devices.
 In reviewing your companion’s device, look at his or her app histories, recent contacts, photos, notes, usage information, and so on.
 Do not reset your device or erase your online history.
 As directed by your mission president, missionary leaders may also conduct device reviews. ...

 Anecdotes suggest that faith-disturbing content may be filtered before delivery to the missionary, and missionaries may only write home once per week.[^exceptions_to_communication]

+#### Leaving a mission early

 Leaving a mission can be extremely difficult.
-For instance, Mission Presidents may use [an extraordinary number of tactics and gates](https://www.reddit.com/r/exmormon/comments/2qlcqk/21_the_number_of_methods_and_gates_a_mission/) to prevent homesick or discouraged missionaries from returning home.
+Mission Presidents may use [an extraordinary number of tactics and gates](https://www.reddit.com/r/exmormon/comments/2qlcqk/21_the_number_of_methods_and_gates_a_mission/) to prevent homesick or discouraged missionaries from returning home.
 This includes requiring the missionary or their family to pay for their own flight home (regardless of whether the missionary or family pre-paid for their mission).
 Mission Presidents also tend to hold missionaries' passports so the missionary may not leave without their permission.[^passports]  Missionaries must also sign a document stating their intention to serve, [which may be used against them](https://www.reddit.com/r/exmormon/comments/2qlcqk/21_the_number_of_methods_and_gates_a_mission/cn77unk/) if they decide to return home (i.e., "you signed up for this.")

+Returning home early without sufficient justification (e.g., medical release) is considered dishonorable, and the importance of serving an honorable mission is [frequently and strongly emphasized](https://www.lds.org/search?lang=eng&query=%22honorable+mission%22).
+A young man or woman who was not honorably released from their mission may be viewed with suspicion in the LDS community ([for example](https://mormonhub.com/forums/topic/28277-only-marry-return-missionaries/?do=findComment&comment=460154)) and considered less-desirable marriage potential (related to the next point, #5).

 ### 5. Members are expected to date and marry other members